Arrive Nairobi, Kenya

 Ngorongoro Crater | Wildlife-Rich Haven

-Today, set out on a full-day game drive in Ngorongoro Crater, exploring the panoramic, short-grass prairies along the floor of this ancient volcanic caldera, home to rare black rhinos as well as lions, hyenas and gazelles.
+Today, set out on a game drive in Ngorongoro Crater, exploring the panoramic, short-grass prairies along the floor of this ancient volcanic caldera, home to rare black rhinos as well as lions, hyenas and gazelles.
 The diverse and profuse wildlife dwelling within the encircling crater walls led this incredible “Lost World” to be named a UNESCO World Heritage Site.
-Also see colorfully garbed Maasai herdsmen, who call the stunning landscape home.
-This afternoon, visit a Maasai village and meet with an elder to learn about local culture and traditions, and witness a traditional beadwork demonstration as part of an artisan visit.
+Enjoy lunch al fresco in the crater before returning to your lodge.
+Tonight, gather for dinner with your fellow guests.

-Drive to Serengeti National Park, pausing for a privately guided visit at archaeologically rich Olduvai Gorge en route.
-The vast Tanzanian landscape hosts one of earth’s last remaining wildlife spectacles: the annual Great Migration, when millions of herbivores trek across the Serengeti plains in search of water and fresh grass, with hungry predators awaiting them.
+Fly to Serengeti National Park, a vast Tanzanian landscape that hosts one of earth’s last remaining wildlife spectacles: the annual Great Migration, when millions of herbivores trek across the Serengeti plains in search of water and fresh grass, with hungry predators awaiting them.
 Over the next two days, your adventure may reveal giraffes, wildebeests, elephants and far more on morning and afternoon game drives.
-You may also opt for a hot air balloon ride across the boundless Serengeti, at an additional cost, for an exciting new perspective on the wildlife.
+You may also opt for a hot air balloon ride across the boundless Serengeti, at an additional cost, for an exciting new perspective.

 Masai Mara Game Reserve, Kenya | Crown Jewel

 Fly to the Masai Mara, the northern extension of the Serengeti.
 After settling into your riverside accommodation within the Masai Mara, immerse yourself in the wild during an afternoon game drive.
 Follow the Mara River to see crocodiles basking in the sun; hippos as they wallow in muddy water; and monkeys, busy sparking mischief overhead.
-Here, too, reside over 500 species of birds, among them eagles who glide effortlessly above the sun-soaked landscape.
+Here, too, you may sight any of more than 400 species of birds, among them eagles who glide effortlessly above the sun-soaked landscape.
 During your time in the Mara, enjoy the peace of mind that comes with staying at Sanctuary Olonana, hailed since its recent comprehensive rebuild as one of the finest safari lodges in all of Africa.
 Relax each night in large, spacious suites — complete with generous tubs and rain showers en suite.
-Each suite also features a private veranda for game viewing or simply absorbing the magical scenery as well as floor-to-ceiling glass doors that fold open to reveal magnificent views of the Mara River.
+Each suite also features a private veranda for game viewing or simply absorbing the magical scenery, as well as floor-to-ceiling glass doors that fold open to reveal magnificent views of the Mara River.
 Tonight, join fellow guests for a Scenic Sundowner, followed by an elegant dinner.

 Masai Mara Game Reserve | Unmatched Wildlife

-Spend two full days exploring the open savanna, woodlands and tree-fringed rivers of the Masai Mara, where patience is rewarded with unique sightings: leopards, who retrieve kills from acacia branches high above, or elephants protecting their young from opportunistic lions.
+Spend two full days exploring the open savanna, woodlands and tree-fringed rivers of the Masai Mara, where patience is rewarded with unique sightings such as leopards, who retrieve kills from acacia branches high above, or elephants protecting their young from opportunistic lions.
 Game viewing is never dull in the Mara, especially when the dramatic annual Great Migration unfolds.
 Amid the stunning scenery, watch as Maasai tribesmen traverse the plains or herd goats and cattle.
-During one of your mornings here, enjoy another opportunity for an optional hot air balloon ride over the sprawling Mara (at an additional cost).
+On one day here, visit a Maasai village and meet with an elder to learn about local culture and traditions.
+During one of your mornings, enjoy another opportunity for an optional hot air balloon ride over the sprawling Mara (at an additional cost).
 Connect with local residents when you visit a village and primary school supported by A&K Philanthropy.
-Observe and learn firsthand how AKP’s e-reader program is improving literacy rates here by providing students greater access to books.
+Observe and learn firsthand how AKP’s LifeStraw partnership is changing lives by providing locals access to safe, clean drinking water.

 Fly back to Nairobi and spend the afternoon at leisure in a comfortable dayroom.
 In the evening, transfer to the airport for your departure flight or begin a Post-Tour Extension to Uganda.